 Like all dogs with long floppy ears, it's important to keep the ears clean and dry to prevent infection.
 Trim your dog's nails to prevent splitting and tears.
 Brush your dog's teeth a couple of times each week at a minimum for good dental hygiene and to help prevent gum infections.

 Redbones are intelligent dogs, but they can also have a stubborn streak.
 Proper training is an absolute necessity and will help strengthen the bond between you and your dog.
 They're easily trained for hunting duties but other mundane commands don't click as naturally.
-They need lots of patience and persistence when being trained as they're said to be prone to canine Attention Deficit Disorder.
+They need lots of patience and persistence when being trained as they're said to be prone to canine Attention Deficit Disorder (ADD).
 As common to most hounds, they're also known to creatively interpret your commands rather than follow them in the way you intended.
-This may not be the best breed for a novice owner to train as a companion pet rather than a hunting dog.

 Common Health Problems

-Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
+Redbone coonhounds are generally very healthy dogs.
+The breed can sustain running injuries while on the hunt, however.
+Responsible breeders strive to maintain the highest breed standards as established by clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
-The following are some conditions to watch for:
+The following are two conditions to watch for in a Redbone:

 Diet and Nutrition